gtamhankar/GifTastic/README.md

 # Giftastic! giphy!
-Assignment 6 -  Use of GIPHY API to make a dynamic web page that populates with gifs of user's choice.
+Assignment 6 -  Use of GIPHY API to make a dynamic web page that populates gifs of user's choice.

 Submitted On: 11/28/2018